[Live Webinar] Introducing Spacelift Intelligence.

 $ terraform destroy

-As you can see in the screenshot, Terraform has deleted the resources in the reverse chronological order starting from test2.txt, test2.txt, and finally the bucket spacelift-test1-s3.
+As you can see in the screenshot, Terraform has deleted the resources in reverse-chronological order, starting with test2.txt, then test2.txt, and finally the bucket spacelift-test1-s3.

 Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.